Jtse905/post-install-config/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 After creation, you can view the new department in the "Departments" list.
+Next we will create a new team.
 </p>
 <br />